Axion-Like Particles at Future Colliders: Collider reach for ALP searches

 Another promising signature are leptonically decaying ALPs: $a\to \ell^+\ell^-$ with $\ell=e,\mu,\tau$.
 In the right panel of Figure~\ref{fig:Cllbounds} we show a compilation of current limits in the $m_a-|c_{\ell\ell}^\text{eff}|/\Lambda$ plane taken from \cite{Bauer:2017ris}.
 We assume universal couplings to leptons, such that lepton flavor changing couplings mediated by ALP exchange are absent at tree level.
 Lepton colliders are sensitive to the resonant production of ALPs with subsequent decays into leptons.
 In general, however, the loop-induced couplings to $Z\gamma$ and $\gamma\gamma$ are more important than the tree-level coupling to electrons because the latter is suppressed by $m_e/\Lambda$.
 Even for ALPs coupling only to leptons at tree level the associated production cross sections via the processes shown in Figure~\ref{fig:eegaa} dominate over the $e^+e^-$ annihilation cross section.
 Projections for additional signatures, such as $pp \to a W^\pm (\gamma)$, $pp \to a jj (\gamma)$, $pp \to h a$ and $pp \to t\bar t a$ with stable ALPs or invisible ALP decays have been considered in \cite{Brivio:2017ije}.
+The complementarity between di-photon and di-lepton final states has also been emphasised in the proposal for boosted di-tau resonances \cite{Cacciapaglia:2017iws}.